-as(function)[Examples: annotation visible

-the function of amylase in saliva to break down starch into sugarthe function of a hammer to drive in nailsthe function of a heart pacemaker to regulate the beating of a heart through electricity]
+as(function)[Examples: the function of amylase in saliva to break down starch into sugar\, the function of a hammer to drive in nails\, the function of a heart pacemaker to regulate the beating of a heart through electricity]

 Functions are realized in processes called functionings.
 Each function has a bearer with a specific type of physical make-up.
 This is something which, in the biological case, the bearer is of a type which has naturally evolved to carry this function (as in a hypothalamus secreting hormones).
 In the artifact case, it is something which the bearer is of a type which is the result of design (as in an Erlenmeyer flask designed to hold liquid) or also (as in the case of penicillin) has been deliberately selected for.
 The cavity (site) in the interior of the flask does not have a function in its own right, but only by inheritance from its material host.

 It is not accidental or arbitrary that a given eye has the function to see or that a given screwdriver has been designed and constructed with the function of fastening screws.
 Rather, these functions are integral to these entities in virtue of the fact that the latter have evolved, or been constructed, to have a corresponding physical make-up.
 Thus the heart’s function is to pump blood, and not merely to produce thumping sounds.
 The latter are by-products of the heart’s proper functioning.
 The screwdriver’s function is in addition bound together with the disposition of the screw: the two are mutually dependent on each other (a case of reciprocal generic dependence – see below – since the screwdriver function can be realized with the aid of many different screws).